DanielHaring/TYPO3-Crystalis/Documentation/DeveloperCorner/Hooks/Index.rst

 This means you should provide the extension key to which the configurator belongs as array key and the fully qualified class name which is responsible for configuration as value.

-Of course, you are allowed to pass multiple allocations (key => value) at once.
+Of course, you are allowed to pass multiple pairs (key => value) at once.

 **Example:** ::